 What is Nuclear Sclerosis?

-Nuclear sclerosis (also called lenticular sclerosis in veterinary community) is the medical name for a translucent haze in the dog's eyes that is cloudy or bluish in color, and develops in the optical lens of mostly senior dogs.
-This condition is usually only seen in dogs that are over the age of 6, and is especially common in dogs that are 8 or 9 years of age (Wei Wang, et al.).
+Nuclear sclerosis (also called lenticular sclerosis in the veterinary community) is the medical name for a translucent haze in the dog's eyes that is cloudy or bluish in color and develops in the optical lens of mostly senior dogs.
+This condition is usually only seen in dogs that are over the age of 6 and is especially common in dogs that are 8 or 9 years of age (Wei Wang, et al.).